CommandMC/HeroicWiki/Game-Workarounds.md

 1. Open up the game-specific settings for HITMAN 3
 2. Under "Other", go to "Game Arguments", and add `DXVK_CUSTOM_VENDOR_ID=10de %command% --skip-version-check` to the text field.

+### Bioshock Collection
+For the game to run we need to skip the launcher and use Wine-GE and DXVK on the prefix.
+This is valid for all 3 games of the collection.
+1. To skip the launcher go to the game settings
+2. Go to Other Settings
+3. On Select an Alternative EXE to Run select `{GameFolder}/BioshockInfiniteCompleteEdition/Binaries/Win32/ShippingPC-XGame.exe`
+4. On wine settings select the latest WINE-GE (tested on WINE-GE-Proton7-15).
+If its not available, you can download it using the Wine Manager in Heroic.
+5. Activate DXVK.
+6. Run.
+The game should open just fine.